A program at the University of Newcastle is providing an alternative pathway for Indigenous medical students.

 “It’s exciting—we have students in every area throughout medicine now.
 From GPs to specialisations in a number of areas,” Nolan said.

-Alumni include Dr Kris Rallah-Baker, the nation’s first ophthalmologist and Dr Calvin Kong, a prominent Newcastle surgeon.
+Alumni include Dr Kris Rallah-Baker, the nation’s first ophthalmologist and Dr Kelvin Kong, a prominent Newcastle surgeon.

 By Imogen Kars